 Understanding Qualified vs Non-Qualified Annuity

-Annuities come in many different forms.
-There are immediate or deferred annuities, both of which can have Fixed or Variable Rates.
-Furthermore, all annuities are either qualified or non-qualified for tax advantages.
+Annuities come in many forms.
+There are immediate and deferred annuities, both of which can have fixed or variable rates of return.
+Furthermore, annuities also differentiate by tax advantages – qualified or non-qualified.

-The difference between qualified vs non-qualified annuities is how you pay taxes on your investment.
+The difference between a qualified vs non-qualified annuity is how you pay taxes on your investment.

 Customizing Qualified & Non-Qualified Annuities

 Unlike most retirement investment products, annuities have flexible design options to help people in a wide variety of life circumstances.

 While many retirees are looking to protect their retirement nest egg, others are looking for growth.
 Luckily an annuity can do both.